shadust/express-to-html/README.md

 The simple program can convert your express web to html pages.
 I coded it for my friend.

 # How to use?
-The program include one middleware file and two route files.
+The program include one middleware file, two route files and one config file.

 ### middleware/recorder.js
 It's a middleware to record the url of your pages.
 You don't neet to edit 'output.txt' by your self.